rsocket/rsocket/Protocol.md

 __NOTE__: Byte ordering is big endian.

+### Max Frame Size

+RSocket Frames (Header + Payload) MUST be limited to 16,777,215 bytes, regardless of whether the utilized transport protocol requires the Frame Length field.

 ### Frame Header Format

 RSocket frames begin with a RSocket Frame Header.
 The general layout is given below.